readium/guided-navigation/README.md

 | `ssml` | Contains an SSML representation of the text. | SSML |

-*Example: Text representation with both plain text and SSML*
+*Example 9: Text representation with both plain text and SSML*

 ```json
 {